Frequently Asked Questions about the National Archives at Seattle

 We assist historians, teachers, students, genealogists, journalists, government officials, the legal community, and anyone else who has any interest in, or need for, historical documents created by the United States Federal government.

 We maintain and provide access to more than 58,000 cubic feet of permanent records from Federal agencies located in Alaska, Idaho, Oregon, and Washington.
 We also have a small number of records from a few Forest Service offices in Montana.
 In the holdings, there are many types of textual records, including correspondence, reports, inventories, bound volumes, maps, drawings, blueprints, and photographs.

 Our microfilm collection has over 1000 publications.
 Each publication has copies of records created by Federal agencies located throughout the United States and abroad.

 For more information on our textual holdings as well as our microfilm holdings, please visit our Genealogy and Historical Research page.

 Whether you are a first-time visitor or an experienced researcher, we ask that you contact us via phone or email prior to your visit.
-In order to best serve you and your research needs, your inquiry should include your topic of interest and the date(s) on which you plan to visit.
+To best serve you and your research needs, your inquiry should include your topic of interest and the date(s) on which you plan to visit.
 Providing us with this information ahead of time gives our staff the ability to identify the records from our holdings that best suit your needs and prevent you from making an unnecessary trip in the event we do not hold the records for which you are searching.
 Note that appointments are required.

 For more information on how to get started, please visit the agency’s Research Visit FAQs page.